LIVE SHOWS: Stewart Francke w/ his full band…

 Detroit-area musician Stewart Francke — a blue-eyed soul singer/songwriter and guitarist whose inspirations include classic R&B, garage rock, roots rock, and folk — has been releasing albums since the early ’90s.
 Throughout the years he’s headlined his own shows with his stellar band of Detroit’s finest players, highlighted by opening gigs for dozens of national acts, from Sheryl Crow to Steve Earle.
 In 2011 He recorded a duet with Bruce Springsteen, “Summer Soldier.”
 After being diagnosed with leukemia in 1998, Francke continued to fight and eventually beat his disease.
 He continues to write and record, focusing his energy into his family, his craft and bone marrow donor activism.

-New cd to be released worldwide by Blue Boundary/Burnside Distribution
+New CD is available worldwide by Blue Boundary/Burnside Distribution

 Compiled from 20 years of studio albums, Midwestern features 16 of Stewart’s finest work plus two new and unreleased songs.
 “When we went back through all 14 releases,” Francke says, “and put these songs together as a whole, it quickly formed its own identity as a record.
 The collection came alive with a few recurring themes that are present lyrically.
 It’s a lifetime of musical peaks that work together.”